 Additional treatment modalities

-Dogs may also benefit from:
+Dogs with acral lick dermatitis may also benefit from:

 - Acupuncture for dogs—Placing acupuncture needles around the lick granuloma may lessen the itchiness.